 Frankly, it’s nothing all that special.
 You do have a dedicated set of agents, and a loose service commitment of sorts whereby BA will summon more agents to the special counters if waiting times exceed 5 minutes, but aside from that, you’re dealing with regular check-in desks.
 It’s not even a fully enclosed area like American’s “Flagship Check-in” at LAX, and nowhere near as opulent as, say, the Lufthansa First Class Terminal at Frankfurt.
-In any event, when we arrived, there was actually a little bit of a queue at the entrance, but additional agents were quickly summoned, and we were on our way quickly to await our date with the Concorde Room.
+In any event, when we arrived, I actually found quite a queue at the entrance.
+Additional agents quickly appeared, though and we were on our way quickly to await our date with the Concorde Room.

-After the tranquility of the Concorde Room, we endured my least favorite part of the entire British Airways experience – the chaotic boarding scrum, even for premium passengers.
+After the tranquility of the Concorde Room, we endured my least favorite part of the entire British Airways experience.
+That’s the chaotic boarding scrum, even for premium passengers.

 Yes, even “FastTrack” had a line so long that it doubled back around into the terminal.
-The problem is that BA doesn’t distinguish between First, Club World, oneworld Emerald/Ruby/Sapphire, etc. – anyone flying in any of the above categories is called to board at the same time.
+The problem is that BA doesn’t distinguish between First, Club World, oneworld Emerald/Ruby/Sapphire, etc. Anyone flying in any of the above categories boards at the same time.
 The result is long lines and a rather unpleasant boarding experience.

-Once onboard, the seat looks remarkably similar to the one we experienced on the flight to London on the 777, though it was noticeably newer, and with a very slightly larger TV screen.
+Once onboard, the seat looks remarkably similar to the one we experienced on the flight to London on the 777.
+It was noticeably newer, though, and with a very slightly larger TV screen.

-There are two important differences compared to the 777, though.
+The A380 First Class seat features two major differences from the 777.
 First, all power outlets and USB ports are in a separate compartment at the side of the seat.
 I found this more convenient than the 777, which features USB ports below the TV/seat controller, and the power plug at the bottom of the suite next to the ottoman.
-As an added bonus, the compartment is deep enough to store a smartphone and/or camera, helping keep such fragile items out of harm’s way.
+As an added bonus, the compartment is deep enough to store a smartphone and/or camera.
+That helps keep such fragile items out of harm’s way.

 The other major difference is a small storage locker located at each seat.
-This really is a major improvement over many of First/Business products out there today, in that you can keep your backpack and/or computer bag with you at all times, instead of having to store them in an overhead bin and hope that the seatbelt sign is turned off promptly after take-off.
+This really is a major improvement over many of First/Business products out there today.
+It allows you to keep your backpack and/or computer bag with you at all times.
+I hate having to store them in an overhead, and then hope the seatbelt sign goes out promptly.
 As you can see, plenty of room is available for both a laptop and a backpack, and a jacket/sportcoat for good measure.

 The cabin itself features 14 seats on the lower deck, and utilizes the same 1-2-1 configuration as the 777.
 All seats have aisle access but face forward, so you don’t encounter the sometimes awkward scenario of staring at the person diagonally across from you that afflicts rear-facing Club World seats.

 If you are traveling with a companion, you’ll want to make sure to snag two middles, especially if you wish to talk in-flight.
 If you’re traveling by yourself, though, take one of the windows.
-There isn’t much privacy at all, though there is a partition in the center that can be raised if desired.
+There isn’t much privacy at all, though there is a partition in the center that you can raise if desired.